-Shelters house animals available for adoption as well as strays.
+Shelters house animals available for adoption, as well as strays.
 Usually they’re at least partially funded by the city, but some are completely dependent on private donations.

 - The population of available dogs usually changes quickly and regularly.

 - Some shelters allow people to put a hold on dogs they want to adopt.
-Before you lose your heart to a dog, make sure someone else doesn’t already have a claim on him.
+Before you lose your heart to a dog, make sure someone else doesn’t already have a claim on them.